frAmE0t/CRUD-Application/README.md

 ## Installation

-1. **Clone the Repository:** Begin by cloning this repository to your local machine.
+1. **Clone the Repository:** Begin by cloning this repository to your local machine (open the terminal inside the folder you want to clone that repository in -> write `git clone https://github.com/ch4rniauski/CRUD-Application.git`).
 2. **Database Setup:** Create a SQL Server database and replace the connection string (open the project -> move to the appsettings.json -> find `GamesMarketDb`) with your database connction string.
 3. **Development Environment:** Open the project in Visual Studio or your preferred IDE.
 4. **Run the Application:** Build and run the project to launch the web application.